Modalen Municipality: Coat of arms

 The coat of arms was granted on 2 November 1984.
-The official blazon is "Vert, three spades palewise two and one argent" (På græn grunn tre kvite spadar, 2-1).
+The official blazon is "Vert, three spades palewise two and one argent" (På grøn grunn tre kvite spadar, 2-1).
 This means the arms have a green field (background) and the charge is a set of three spades aligned vertically with the center one sitting lower than the others.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The spades are a symbol for the agriculture and sand digging in the municipality, which historically were of great importance.
 The arms were designed by Egil Korsnes.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Modalen.
+The Church of Norway has one parish (sokn) within Modalen Municipality.
 It is part of the Nordhordland prosti (deanery) in the Diocese of Bjørgvin.